openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 @endsphinxtabset

 #### Color Conversion - NV12/I420
-Preprocessing also supports YUV-family source color formats, i.e. NV12 and I420.
+Pre-processing also supports YUV-family source color formats, i.e. NV12 and I420.
-In advanced cases, such YUV images can be split into separate planes, e.g. for NV12 images Y-component may come from one source and UV-component from another one.
+In advanced cases, such YUV images can be split into separate planes, e.g., for NV12 images Y-component may come from one source and UV-component from another one.
 Concatenating such components in user's application manually is not a perfect solution from performance and device utilization perspectives.
-However, there is a way to use Preprocessing API.
+However, there is a way to use Pre-processing API.
 For such cases there are `NV12_TWO_PLANES` and `I420_THREE_PLANES` source color formats, which will split the original `input` into 2 or 3 inputs.

 @sphinxtabset